 Section 1 provides some background information on Boolean algebras.
-Section 2 is a set theoretic argument for the existence of a Boolean algebra with certain specified properties in any cardinal $\lambda$ of the form $\lambda=2^\mu$ that is less than the first measurable; this construction is completely independent of the model theoretic results.
+Section 2 is a set theoretic argument for the existence of a Boolean algebra with certain specified properties in any cardinal λ of the form $\lambda = 2^{\mu}$ that is less than the first measurable; this construction is completely independent of the model theoretic results.
 Then we make the connection with model theory.
-In particular, we link the construction here with the complete sentence $\phi$ from [BS2x].
+In particular, we link the construction here with the complete sentence φ from [BS2x].
 Section 3 builds several approximations to the counterexample.
-Subsection 3.1 introduces the most basic class of models $K{-1}$ and explains the connections with [BS2x].
-Subsection 3.2 builds on this result to find a $P_0$ -maximal model in $K{-1}$ with cardinality $\lambda$ satisfying certain further restrictions.
-Finally in Section 4, the class $K_2$ of models of the complete sentence from [BS2x] is repeated.
-The $P_0$ -maximal model from Section 3.2 is converted to the $P_0$ -maximal model of $K_2$ .
-From this, it is easy to find a maximal model in $K_2$ of roughly the same cardinality.
+Subsection 3.1 introduces the most basic class of models K{-1} and explains the connections with [BS2x].
+Subsection 3.2 builds on this result to find a P_0 -maximal model in K{-1} with cardinality λ satisfying certain further restrictions.
+We recall in Subsection 3.3 the class K_2 of models of the complete sentence from [BS2x].
+In Section 4, the P_0 -maximal model from Section 3.2 is converted to the P_0 maximal model in K_2 .
+From this, it is easy to find a maximal model in K_2 of roughly the same cardinality.

 The first author acknowledges helpful conversations with Joel Berman, Will Boney, Ioannis Souldatos, and especially Sherwood Hachtman.
-We are particularly grateful for an extremely helpful referee report.
+We are particulary grateful for an extremely helpful referee report.